 They are also one of the few companies who are being proactive about giving consumers further choice as to how their electricity is generated and stored.
 This could potentially result in a savings windfall for any of their 50,000 members who take advantage of the upcoming Tonik Battery programme.
 These households would stock up on cheap electricity at night and use it during peak times.
 Some residential consumers may choose to go even further and invest in solar panels for their home, which means they could potentially ditch the national grid altogether.

-Surprisingly, Tonik Energy is encouraging its members to consider switching to solar panels because in the long run it will help them reach their goal of halving energy bills over the next five years.
+Surprisingly, Tonik Energy is one of the few electricity providers encouraging its members to consider switching to solar panels because in the long run it will help them reach their goal of halving your energy bill over the next five years.

 To get a quick and simple comparison between Tonik Energy tariffs and the rest of the market, so you can decide if they are right for you, give Selectra a call on 01704 325069.
 If you’d like to get a better idea about what you’re likely to pay before you give us a ring, click here to see averages in each area of the UK.

-Find the best energy tariff for your needs To get a quick and easy gas, electricity or dual fuel comparison with Selectra give us a call on 01704 325069 and we'll help you switch to the best energy company for you.
+Find the best energy tariff for your needs To get a quick and easy gas, electricity or dual fuel comparison with Selectra give us a call on 01704 325069 and we'll help you switch energy company.